These instructions apply to the Porsche 718 Boxster / Cayman 982 2016-Present.

 It still won’t work — now what?

-Repeat carefully holding the limits; if it still fails, a regulator or switch fault may be stored — check autodtcs.com.
+Repeat carefully, holding a second or two past each limit and keeping the door shut.
+If it still fails, cycle the ignition off and on and try once more.
+Should it continue to fall short, a regulator or switch fault may be stored — check autodtcs.com.

 If the windows dropped out after a battery change, see our 718 battery disconnect/reconnect guide.